-- Radical prostatectomy (open, laparoscopic, robotic): Surgery that completely removes the prostate gland, as well as part of the urethra within the prostate and the seminal vesicles.
+Radical prostatectomy (open, laparoscopic, robotic) – Surgery that completely removes the prostate gland, as well as part of the urethra within the prostate and the seminal vesicles.

 One way to access new treatments before they become widely available is to participate in clinical trials.
 A clinical trial is a research study that uses volunteers, called participants, to test new ways of preventing, detecting, treating, or managing prostate cancer or other illnesses.
 Some clinical trials help determine whether or not a new drug or device is effective and safe.

 Participating in a clinical trial is a valuable contribution to research as clinical trials answer important questions that can lead to better health outcomes.
-Participation can be a good way for participants to access free treatments and to be closely monitored by health care workers.
+Participation can be a good way for participants to access free and new treatments and to be closely monitored by health care workers.
 To learn more about clinical trials, speak with your healthcare team.

 For more information on clinical trials, visit:

 Complementary and alternative treatments include a wide range of approaches and therapies.
 It is important to understand the differences between conventional medicine, complementary therapies, and alternative therapies.